joemcgirr/fishfASE/README.md

 Jupyter notebooks in `/genomes` and `/transcriptomes` generate SLURM scripts to run commands.

-`/markdown` contains scripts used to analyze output in `/markdown/data_files` I hope that this repo can be useful to others studying genotype-phenotype relationships in non-model organisms
+`/markdown` contains scripts used to analyze output in `/markdown/data_files`

+I hope that this repo can be useful to others studying genotype-phenotype relationships in non-model organisms!

 ![Image of Pipeline](https://github.com/joemcgirr/fishfASE/blob/master/Figure_1-01.tif)